Stoofvlees (Carbonade Flamande)

 Cover with a lid, reduce to low heat & allow to cook for 3 hours, stirring occasionally.

-When you are ready to serve, bring the stew to a boil on medium high heat for a couple of minutes, to thicken the sauce.
-Sprinkle fresh thyme over the top before serving.
+When you are ready to serve, bring the stew to a boil on medium high heat for a couple of minutes, to thicken the sauce, & mix the now softened mustard bread into the sauce.
+The bread should disintegrate and thicken the sauce.

 Comments